 Q: Lately our team has been doing very well.
 We just started slowly.
 Isn't that taken into account?

 A: It is taken into account.
 The system give a heavier weight to recent games played than to games played earlier in the season.

 There have been a number of issues raised by people which have led to changes in how PageStat works.
 Appreciation is expressed to those whom have raised such issues!

 PageStat has its roots in the 70's, when it was developed as a means of rating NFL teams.
-There were never any real objective studies to see how well it worked; my memory was that it had some success in predicting winner of upcoming games.
+There were never any real objective studies to see how well it worked; my memory was that it had some success in predicting winners of upcoming games.
 You wouldn't get rich in Las Vegas using it, however.

 I imported it in 1997 to Minnesota high school hockey.
 It was in reponse to a basic question I had of how all teams in Minnesota stacked up against each other.
 Tom Hawley's ratings, which used to be posted weekly in the Duluth News-Tribune, really piqued my interest.
 And so the project was started.

-The system has undergone a number of revisions, and two huge overhauls.
+The system has undergone a number of minor revisions, and two huge overhauls.
 By overhaul I mean that the system was torn completely down and redone from scratch.
 The basic information which goes into these ratings from hasn't changed, however; results of games, and strength of schedule.

 After a lot of experimentation, I've come to an obvious conclusion; it's impossible to develop a system that's perfect or is even 100% objective.
 After all, the weight given to each data piece is really determined by the person creating the system.
 What I believe to be important may be considered more or less so by someone else using the same data.